 There are deep and rich bodies of literature addressing educational assessment writ large, both from a summative, psychometric perspective, and from a formative perspective.
-There is notably more research in the K-12 context, especially in relation to teacher preparation, compared to HE.
+There is notably more research in the K-12 context, especially in relation to teacher preparation, compared to HE (e.g., XXX, XXX, XXX).

 Among the more influential publications related to modern views of assessment (then usually called “evaluation”) was Scriven’s (1967) article in which he drew distinctions between “formative” and “summative” evaluation.
-Formative evaluation was described as evaluation for the purposes of improvement, and summative evaluation was seen as a validation of the quality of work at the end of a process.
+Formative evaluation was described as evaluation for improvement, and summative evaluation was seen as a validation of the quality of work at the end of a process.
 This distinction was quickly incorporated into Bloom’s (1968) ideas related to mastery learning and began to be promoted as a model for educational reform.
 However, by the late 1990s, when Black and Wiliam (1998) published their thorough review of the literature, the idea of formative assessment was still not well-defined or implemented.
-Black and Wiliamframed formative assessment as “encompassing all those activities undertaken by teachers, and/or by their students, which provide information to be used as feedback to modify the teaching and learning activities in which they are engaged” (1998, pp. 7–8).
-Although Black and Wiliam came to very strongly-stated conclusions about the value of formative assessments (e.g. “The research reported here shows conclusively that formative assessment does improve learning.
-The gains in achievement appear to be quite considerable, and as noted earlier, amongst the largest ever reported for educational interventions.”
-(1998, p.
+Black and Wiliam (1998) framed formative assessment as “encompassing all those activities undertaken by teachers, and/or by their students, which provide information to be used as feedback to modify the teaching and learning activities in which they are engaged” (pp. 7–8).
+Although Black and Wiliam came to very strongly-stated conclusions about the value of formative assessments (e.g., “The research reported here shows conclusively that formative assessment does improve learning.
+The gains in achievement appear to be quite considerable, and as noted earlier, amongst the largest ever reported for educational interventions” (p.
 61)), reliance on summative assessments in HE has remained high (Harlen & Deakin Crick, 2002, p. @lipnevichWhatGradesMean2020).

 The National Research Council’s (NRC) 2001 report Knowing what students know, advanced understanding of assessment with their definition of assessment as “a process of drawing reasonable inferences about what students know on the basis of evidence derived from observations of what they say, do, or make in selected situations” (Pellegrino et al., 2001, p.
 112) or, more simply, “reasoning from evidence” (Pellegrino et al., 2001, p.
-43), based on Mislevy’sassertion that “test theory is machinery for reasoning from students’ behavior to conjectures about their competence, as framed in a particular conception of competence.”
-(1994, p.
+43), based on Mislevy’s (1994) assertion that “test theory is machinery for reasoning from students’ behavior to conjectures about their competence, as framed in a particular conception of competence” (p.
 4).
 Such a parsimonious description, however, may hide some of the complexities of fairly and equitably coming to know what learners know and can do in relation to particular outcomes.
 Since knowledge of a particular domain cannot be directly observed in a learner, and therefore cannot be quantified, instructors must rely on data gathered during the teaching process to support a particular inference about what a learner probably knows.
 The data gathered from performance tasks such as exams, essays, portfolios, labs, etc, become evidence when they support an inference about what a learner knows and can do.
-Hence, all summative assessments are probablistic, not deterministic.
+Hence, all assessments are probabilistic, not deterministic.

 More recently, Earl (2013) further clarified the role assessment can play in learning by highlighting a distinction between assessment of learning (summative assessment) and assessment for learning (formative assessment by way of feedback) and also distinguishing both of those from assessment as learning (a subset of assessment for learning in which learners employ metacognitive skills to regulate their own learning tasks).
 Earl’s delineation between types of assessment reflects the modern view that assessment and learning are, or ought to be, tightly integrated.
 This relationship will be explored in more detail in relation to Biggs’ 3P Model of Teaching and Learning (1999, 1996).